MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemState.md

 4     Postponed InProgress 0000ff custom
 ```

-This adds a state "postponed", shown in blue, as a custom state to the "Bug" WorkItem type in the "scrum2" process-template in the"in-progress" category.
+This adds a state "postponed", shown in blue, as a custom state to the "Bug" WorkItem type in the "scrum2" process-template in the "in-progress" category.
 By default "Committed" is at position 3 in the list of states, as an "in-progress" state, and "Done" is at position 4 as a "completed" state, the new state is inserted between them, shifting "Done", and any state(s) below it, down by one position.

 ## PARAMETERS

 ### -Color